PaulEndri/eternal-return-project/packages/sdk/wikidata/README.md

 #Eternal Return Black Survival Wiki Data Scraper/API

 This is a simple NPM package that uses some of the public endpoints for Eternal Return and the data in the official Wiki to create a wrapper to pull some basic information for the game.

+## Monorepo
+This project is housed inside of a monorepo that contains my other ERBS work

 ## Features
 - First Class Typescript Support